 Men's Volleyball History

-Pepperdine's most successful program has made the NCAA Championships event on 15 occasions, including seven times over the past 13 years.
-The Waves' five NCAA championships (1978, 1985, 1986, 1992, 2005) are the second most of any school in the country and account for five of the nine NCAA titles that Pepperdine has won as a school.
+Pepperdine’s most successful program has made the NCAA Championship event on 15* occasions, including six* times over the past 15 years.
+The Waves’ five NCAA championships (1978, 1985, 1986, 1992, 2005) are the second most of any school in the country and account for five of the nine NCAA titles that Pepperdine has won as a school.

-Pepperdine has finished in the top six of the final AVCA poll for the past 14 consecutive seasons (1997-2010).
+Pepperdine has finished in the top six of the final AVCA poll in 16 of the last 18 seasons beginning in 1997.

-The backbone to the program's success is head coach Marv Dunphy.
-Entering his 28th season in 2011, Dunphy is just one of three coaches in any sport to win an NCAA title in four different decades.
-He notched his 500th career win when the Waves defeated Cal State Northridge on February 26, 2010.
-Dunphy, now with a career record of 507-199 (.718), is believed to have become the fifth head coach in NCAA men's volleyball history to reach that milestone.
+The backbone to the program’s success is head coach Marv Dunphy.
+Entering his 32nd season in 2015, Dunphy is just one of three coaches in any sport to win an NCAA title in four different decades.

-Forty-one different Waves have earned All-American honors a total of 73 times, including 41 first-team selections since 1977.
-Pepperdine has claimed a National Player of the Year award in eight different seasons, including seven of the last 13 years.
-Six athletes have earned the honor from the American Coaches Volleyball Association, more than any other school since the AVCA began issuing the award in 1991.
+Forty-eight different Waves have earned All-American honors a total of 90 times, including 43 first-team selections since 1977.
+Pepperdine has claimed a National Player of the Year award in nine different seasons, including eight of the last 17 years.
+Five different athletes have earned the honor from the American Coaches Volleyball Association on six occasions, more than any other school since the AVCA began issuing the award in 1991.

 The men’s volleyball program played its inaugural season in 1971 under the direction of coach Moo Park.